conan-io/docs/reference/tools/sbom.rst

 of materials in manufacturing, which details the parts and materials used to build a product, an SBOM provides transparency about what is contained "inside" an application or software system.

-Conan allows you to generate SBOMs natively by using the resolved dependency graph.
+Conan allows you to generate SBOMs natively by using a resolved dependency graph.
 This way, you can create the SBOM for your program at the same time you build it.

 For now, **this feature is in an experimental state, which means that the interface, functionality or generated